-There is a quiet local beach, called Vrissi, immediately west of the village, and several pebbly beaches nearby.
+There is a quiet local beach, called Vrissi, just west of the village, and several pebbly beaches nearby.
 The town offers a variety of tourist accommodation: rooms, studios and apartments.
 The local economy is based on tourism, fishing, olive oil production and sheep and goat herdering.
 Chora Sfakíon prospered during the Venetian and Turkish occupations and up to the 18th century carried on a flourishing trade with its own small fleet.
 It was said to have had a hundred churches but the town suffered badly from wartime bombardment during and after the Allied evacuation at the end of the Battle of Crete.